hdemers/dotfiles/README.md

     What do you want to do? [s]kip, [S]kip all, [o]verwrite, [O]verwrite all.

-On a brand new machine, one without `pip`, `virtualenv`, `virtualenvwrapper` and `fabric` installed in a `default` virtualenv, simply execute *install.sh*.
+On a brand new Ubuntu machine, one without `pip`, `virtualenv`, `virtualenvwrapper` and `fabric` installed in a `default` virtualenv, simply execute *install.sh* like so:

-Why do all what's in _install.sh_?
-I like having a default virtualenv to play around with and a minimal system python installation.
-Thus, I install `fabric` in a virtualenv called _default_.
+    wget https://raw.github.com/hdemers/dotfiles/master/install.sh ; source install.sh

+The install script will update all packages, install pip and git, create a *default* virtualenv, install fabric and clone this repository.

 Adding a new vim plugin
 -----------------------